irhafidz/gnomeviz18.github.io/Answer.md

 Creating 2nd visualization using ggplot2
 1. Count the type of each mutation
-2.
+2. Count the type of chromosome for each type of mutation
+3. Count each individual type of chromosome
+4. Count the type of mutation for each id mutation

 1. Counting the type of each mutation
 ```
 # creating visualizations
 library(plotly)